-For Inpatient Hospital facility services, the Member's Participating Provider is required to obtain Prior Authorization.
-If Prior Authorization is not obtained, the Participating Provider may be sanctioned based on Blue Cross and Blue Shield's contractual agreement with the provider and the Member will be held harmless for any provider sanction.
+The Member's Participating Provider is responsible for obtaining Prior Authorization, in those circumstances where authorization may be required.
+If Prior Authorization is not obtained and the services are denied as not Medically Necessary, the Participating Provider will be held responsible and will not be able to bill the Member for the services.

 For additional information about Prior Authorization for services outside of the Blue Cross and Blue Shield of Montana service area, see the section entitled, Out-of-Area Services - The BlueCard Program.